gophercoders/website/content/lessons/KS2/lower/repetition.md

 Lines 39-47 are the new lines.

-Lines 39 and 40 generate to new random numbers and store them in the variables `a` and `b`.
+Lines 39 and 40 generate two new random numbers and store them in the variables `a` and `b`.

 Lines 42-46 print the question and line 48 reads your answer into the variable `answer` as before.